jensen-benard/analysis-obsidian-notes/README.md

 Almost every statement note file contains a proof for that statement, with links to statements, axioms, and definitions it depends on.

 ## Purpose
-The goal is to have a collection of notes that link to each other to form a kind of dependency tree.
+Going through the textbook and creating a collection of notes that link to each other to form a kind of dependency tree.